ohpiglet/ohpiglet/README.md

 I am using it to migrate my **/ohpiglet** blog away from WordPress and into Jekyll.

-For now this repo builds at [jimken123.github.io/ohpiglet/](https://jimken123.github.io/ohpiglet/) but eventually it will go to [mananamanana.com/ohpiglet/](https://mananamanana.com/ohpiglet/).
+This repo builds at [ohpiglet/mananamanana.com](https:ohpiglet.mananamanana.com/).

 ## Write a post